Paediatric Counselling

 • Play therapy

-• Expressive therapies (art, drama, sand tray, stories)
+• Expressive therapies (e.g. art, drama, sand tray, storytelling)

 • Talking therapy